How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 Which is More Efficient – Insulating the Floor or Roof Deck of the Attic?

-The question we get the most is whether the homeowner should insulate the floor or roof deck with spray foam.
+The question we get most often is whether the homeowner should insulate the floor or the roof deck with spray foam.

 We recommend insulating the roof deck with spray foam because we prefer the unvented system.
-It’s more efficient and safer, we feel, in the long term.
+It’s more efficient and, in our experience, safer in the long term.

-A higher-pitched roof lends itself to a vented system and will still reduce air leakage in the home.
+A higher-pitched roof lends itself to a vented system and will still work to reduce air leakage in the home.

 Let's dive a little deeper into what both of these techniques have to offer.

-The first step to the proper insulation of spray foam in an attic is to seal off the building envelope by insulating the top of the house.
+The first step to properly insulating an attic with spray foam is to seal off the building envelope by insulating the top of the house.

-The best insulation system for an attic is to spray open cell foam on the attic's roof deck.
+The most efficient attic insulation system is to spray open cell foam on the attic's roof deck.
 There are several reasons why this is more efficient:

-- It stops all air and moisture from coming in through the roof.
+- It stops outside air and moisture from entering through the roof.

 - It protects your roof.

-- It will make your attic the same temperature as the rest of the house, so the furnace doesn’t have to work as hard to maintain a constant temperature.
+- It keeps your attic the same temperature as the rest of the house, so your furnace doesn't have to work as hard to maintain comfort.

-- Heating the attic for homes in Michigan with steeper roofs can help the airflow in your home.
-Think of a lava lamp and the way the wax rises to the top when it is warm and sinks back to the bottom as it cools down.
-Air moves the same way as it heats up and cools down.
+- Heating the attic in homes with steeper roofs can help improve airflow throughout the home.
+Think of a lava lamp -- the warm air rises, cools, and sinks back down, just like the wax inside the lamp.

 How Much Money is Saved By Insulating the Attic?

-You can definitely save money by insulating your attic with spray foam, but the amount can vary depending on what you have going on in your home.
+You can definitely save money by insulating your attic with spray foam, but the amount you save can vary depending on your home.

 Straight out of the gate, if your attic is the sole cause of your high energy bills, then the addition of spray foam in the attic could save you anywhere between 15 to 50 percent.
-If you have other underlying issues with insulation in the rest of your home, you won't see the same savings.
+If you have other insulation issues in the rest of your home, you won't see the same savings.

 Here are a few other things that can affect your monthly energy bill savings.

 Do you have a high-efficiency furnace or AC unit?
-If you answered no, then your energy savings could be adversely affected because your dinosaur of an HVAC system is eating up all your energy usage.
+If you answered no, your energy savings could be adversely affected because your dinosaur of an HVAC system is eating up all your energy.

 What do you set your thermostat at?
 Do you change the settings when you're not going to be home or when you go to sleep?
 Just these little adjustments can help reduce your energy bills.